LilyanaShu/app_flutter/README.md

 # app_flutter

-A new Flutter project I learned from youtube.
+A new Flutter project I learned.
-Start from a basic design, passing dynamic data from a list and create re-useable widgets.
+Start from a basic design, passing dynamic data from list and create re-useable widgets.

 ## Getting Started